sanjaynagi/rna-seq-pop/docs/rna-seq-pop-results/landing-page.md

 # RNA-Seq-Pop

 Welcome to your [RNA-Seq-Pop](https://github.com/sanjaynagi/rna-seq-pop/) results book.
-Links to rna-seq-pop modules are on the left side-bar.
+Not all analyses have been ported to this book yet, other results can be found in the `results/` directory.

 ---